mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 Earlier in this section about *Express*, I told you how to manage various configuration settings for different environments, in this course, we are not dealing with that level of complexity, so I have hard coded the connection string here.
 But in a real application, your connection string should come from a configuration file, so, here's our *MongoDB* server.
 Now, after that we add the name of our database.
 In this case, I'm going to use a simple playgroung database.
 Now, we have not created this database, and it doesn't matter.
 The first time we write something to this database, *MongoDB* will automatically create this database for us.

 Okay, so this is how we connect to a *MongoDB* database.
+Now this *connect* method returns a *Promise*.
+So, we can call *then*, when this *Promise* is fulfilled, that means we have connected to a *MongoDB* database.
+So here wecan do a simple *console.log('Connected to MongoDB')*